verrazzano/docs/content/en/docs/setup/multicluster/multicluster.md

      fi
    ```

-4. Create a Secret on the admin cluster that contains the credentials for scraping metrics from the managed cluster.
+1. Create a Secret on the admin cluster that contains the CA certificate for the managed cluster.
+This secret will be used for scraping metrics from the managed cluster.
    The file `managed1.yaml` that was created in the previous step provides input to this step.
    ```
    $ KUBECONFIG=$KUBECONFIG_ADMIN kubectl apply -f managed1.yaml